dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 Using a template is generally the simplest approach to routing.
 Constraints and defaults can also be specified outside the route template.

 > [!TIP]
-> Enable [Logging](xref:fundamentals/logging/index) to see how the built-in routing implementations, such as `Route`, match requests.
+> Enable [Logging](xref:fundamentals/logging/index) to see how the built-in routing implementations, such as <xref:Microsoft.AspNetCore.Routing.Route>, match requests.

 ## Reserved routing names